MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 You can see an example of how to deploy content to an Azure web app in the article [Deploy custom help to Azure](/dynamics365/fin-ops-core/dev-itpro/help/walkthrough-help-azure), which supports the custom Help toolkit for Dynamics 365 Finance and Operations apps.
 That article also describes how you can build a search service for your website.
 Another example is in the [Overview of adding search to a website with Python](/azure/search/tutorial-python-overview) tutorial in the Azure docs.
 The step for adding a search service is currently not relevant for [!INCLUDE [prod_short](../developer/includes/prod_short.md)], but you might find the guidance helpful anyway.

 > [!IMPORTANT]
-> Currently, search in [!INCLUDE [prod_short](../includes/prod_short.md)] cannot access sites other than the *docs.microsoft.com* site.
-This limitation also impacts the search tab in the updated help pane that is part of 2021 release wave 2, version 19.0 and later.
-The search capabilities only apply to the *docs.microsoft.com* site, including Microsoft Learn.
+> Currently, search in the [!INCLUDE [prod_short](../includes/prod_short.md)] Help pane cannot access sites other than the *docs.microsoft.com* site, including Microsoft Learn.
 >
 > However, to help prepare for the day when partner-provided and customer-provided content can also be indexed and found by in-product search and the help pane, get your content deployed to a website and make it discoverable.

+In versions older than 2022 release wave 1, the in-product search includes searching content on the ([Docs.microsoft.com/dynamics365/business-central](/dynamics365/business-central/index)) site.
+In 2022 release wave 1, this is replaced by the search capabilities of the Help pane.
+But the restrictions remain the same.

 ### Optional: Get Microsoft's content

-If you deploy a solution that is based on Microsoft's default application, then you might want to include a customized version of Microsoft's business functionality content on your website.
+If you deploy a solution that customizes Microsoft's default application, then you might want to include a customized version of Microsoft's business functionality content on your website.
+In most other cases, such as if you build an add-on app, you do not need Microsoft's content.
+Your own content will supplement Microsoft's content in the same way that your code supplements Microsoft's code.
+For more information, see [Configure Context-Sensitive Help](../help/context-sensitive-help.md).

+> [!IMPORTANT]
+> The remainder of this section is for those people who need a copy of Microsoft's content to deploy to a website along with their own content.

 Microsoft's source files are available as downloadable packages for each major release in the [https://github.com/MicrosoftDocs/dynamics365smb-docs/](https://github.com/MicrosoftDocs/dynamics365smb-docs/releases) GitHub repo in English (US) only.
 For other languages, pull files based on a commit before the next major version.

 > [!TIP]
 > The content on the [docs.microsoft.com/dynamics365/business-central/](/dynamics365/business-central/) site and in the various GitHub repos reflects the latest version of [!INCLUDE [prod_short](../developer/includes/prod_short.md)], unless otherwise specified.
 >
 > [!INCLUDE [ua-github-releases](../includes/ua-github-releases.md)]

-Let's take an example: You are deploying version 17.4 on-premises for a customer in Belgium in June 2021.
-Back in March 2021, you knew that version 18.0 was coming up, so you ran the [custom help toolkit's HtmlFromRepoGenerator tool](../help/custom-help-toolkit-HtmlFromRepoGenerator.md) to get the latest version of Microsoft's source files from the relevant repos.
+Let's take an example: In January 2022, you were deploying version 19.2 on-premises for a customer in Belgium.
+You knew that version 20.0 was coming up, so you ran the [custom help toolkit's HtmlFromRepoGenerator tool](../help/custom-help-toolkit-HtmlFromRepoGenerator.md) to get the latest version of Microsoft's source files from the relevant repos.
 In this example, you would configure the tool to process the following repos:

 * [https://github.com/MicrosoftDocs/dynamics365smb-docs](https://github.com/MicrosoftDocs/dynamics365smb-docs)
 * [https://github.com/MicrosoftDocs/dynamics365smb-docs-pr.fr-be](https://github.com/MicrosoftDocs/dynamics365smb-docs-pr.fr-be)